-Undifferentiated first year students: The 7 biomedical PhD programs recruit students via an undifferentiated admissions process.
+Undifferentiated first year students: The 7 biomedical Ph.D. programs recruit students via an undifferentiated admissions process.
 Applicants are screened and admitted by an admission’s committee made up of representatives of all 7 programs.
 The students take a common first semester curriculum and do research rotations to choose a dissertation mentor.
-Once a dissertation mentor is selected, the student one of the 7 biomedical graduate programs and from that point the student is governed by the handbook for the specific graduate program.
+Once a dissertation mentor is selected, the student requests admission to one of the 7 biomedical graduate programs and from that point the student is governed by the handbook for the specific graduate program.
 Choice of mentor and graduate program occurs by the end of the fall semester or during the spring semester.

 Probation, Suspension and Dismissal: Definitions of these terms can be found in the University Graduate Catalog.
-The exception to this is that the GPA requirement for the graduate programs is 3.0.
+The exception to this is that the GPA requirement for the graduate programs governed by this policy is 3.0.

 http://catalog.wvu.edu/graduate/enrollmentandregistration/#probationsuspensiontext